-To try this leg strengthening move, lie on the floor.
-Prop your back up on your elbows.
-Bend your left knee, keeping foot on floor.
+Lie on the floor, upper body supported by your elbows.
+Bend your left knee, foot on the floor.
 Keep the right leg straight, toes pointed up.
-Tighten thigh muscles of your right leg.
-Slowly and smoothly use your thigh muscles -- not your back -- to raise your leg.
+Tighten your thigh muscles and raise your right leg.

 Is the straight leg raise too tough?
 Do quad sets instead.
 With these you don’t raise your leg.
 Simply tighten the thigh muscles, also called the quadriceps, of one leg at a time.

 Start by lying on the floor.
-Keep both legs on ground, relaxed.
-Flex and hold left leg tense for five seconds, as seen in right-hand photo.
+Keep both legs on ground, relaxed (left photo).
+Flex and hold left leg tense for 5 seconds (right photo).
 Relax.
-Do two sets of 10.
-Then, switch to other leg.
+Do two sets of 10 repetitions.
+Switch legs after each set.

 Seated Hip March

-Sit up straight in chair.
-Slightly kick back your left foot but keep toes on the floor.
-Lift your right foot off the floor, keeping knee bent.
-Hold right leg in the air five seconds.
+Sit up straight in a chair.
+Kick your left foot back slightly, but keep your toes on the floor.
+Lift your right foot off the floor, knee bent.
+Hold the right leg in the air 3 seconds.
 Slowly lower your foot to the ground.
-Repeat 10 times.
-Rest and do another 10, then switch legs.
-Too hard?
-Use your hands to help raise your leg.
+Do two sets of 10 repetitions.
+Switch legs after each set.

-This move helps strengthen the inside of your legs to help support your knee.
+This move helps strengthen the inside of your legs to help support your knees.
 Lie on your back, both knees bent.
-Place a pillow between knees.
+Place a pillow between the knees.

-Squeeze knees together, squishing pillow between them.
-Hold for five seconds.
+Squeeze your knees together, squishing the pillow between them.
+Hold for 5 seconds.
 Relax.
-Repeat 10 times.
-Rest, then do another set of 10.
+Do two sets of 10 repetitions.
+Switch legs after each set.

-Too hard?
+Too tough?
 You can also do this exercise while seated.
-See photo to right.

-Hold back of chair for support.
-Stand straight and tall.
-Lift heels off ground and rise up on toes of both feet.
-Hold for five seconds.
-Slowly lower both heels to ground.
-Repeat 10 times.
-Rest.
-Do another 10.
+Stand tall and hold the back of a chair for support.
+Lift your heels off the ground and rise up on the toes of both feet.
+Hold for 3 seconds.
+Slowly lower both heels to the ground.
+Do two sets of 10 repetitions.

-Too hard?
-Do the same exercise, only sitting in a chair.
+Too tricky?
+Do the same exercise while sitting in a chair.

 Side Leg Raise

 Too hard?
 Increase leg height over time.
-After a few workouts, you’ll be able to raise your leg higher.
+After a few workouts, you’ll be able to raise it higher.

 Sit to Stand

 Practice this move to make standing easier.
-Place two pillows on chair.
-Sit on top, with your back straight, feet flat on floor (see left).
+Place two pillows on a chair.
+Sit on top, with your back straight, feet flat on the floor (see left photo).
 Use your leg muscles to slowly and smoothly stand up tall.
-Then, slowly lower yourself back down to sitting.
-Be sure your bent knees don’t move forward of your toes.
-Try with arms crossed (see left) or loose to your side.
+Then lower again to sit.
+Be sure your bent knees don’t move ahead of your toes.
+Try with your arms crossed or loose at your sides.

-Too hard?
-Add pillows or use a chair with armrests and help push up with your arms.
+Too tough to do?
+Add pillows.
+Or use a chair with armrests and help push up with your arms.

 One Leg Balance

 Too easy?
 Balance for a longer time.
-Or try with your eyes closed.
+Or try it with your eyes closed.